What happens when you walk through the produce section at your grocery store and pluck an orange from the bottom of the pile?

 Your agents in rock star mode have been culminating knowledge in their area of expertise, and they’re bursting at the seams to share it.
 At the same time, they don’t want to be responsible for team performance metrics or act as a magnet for new tasks just because they’re good at their jobs.
 Rock stars have deep knowledge about their roles, and they love what they do.
 They’re the perfect candidates to be mentors and subject matter experts in your workplace mentorship program.

 Design a mentorship program and give your rock stars the opportunity to dive deeper and teach on topics important to them.
 Set them up as mentors, and pair them with mentees who want to soak up more information and learn the skills to be a stellar agent.
 Your rock stars will feel more valued and important to your team.
-The opportunity to be a mentor offers up an outlet (besides promotion) for your agents to share their talents, strengthen their impact, and grow personally and professionally.
+The opportunity to be a mentor offers up an outlet (besides promotion) for your agents to share their talents, strengthen their impact, motivate fellow employees, and grow personally and professionally.

 Individualize agent career paths.

-Some 70 percent of contact center managers start out as front-line agents.
+Some 70% of contact center managers start out as front-line agents.
 But not all agents want to follow this career path.
 The reality is, many managers are thrown into their roles, unequipped to handle the changing demands of the job.
 Or, they don’t want to be a manager, but their current leader thought offering up the position was a reward for a job-well-done.